int-brain-lab/iblrig/README.md

 # iblrig v7
 Software used to interact with various pieces of specialized hardware for neuroscience data acquisition.

+> [!WARNING]
+> We are in the process of moving our rigs to [iblrig v8](https://int-brain-lab.github.io/iblrig/).
+> Support for iblrig v7 is being phased out as of mid-2023.

 ## Usage instructions

 ### Launch a task